Various events/ projects

 |Singapore Youth for Climate Action (SYCA) is a platform for young Singapore residents to join hands in action in response to climate change.

-- After recruiting the new team for COP22, our first meeting was held on 26 August.
-Currently coordinating activities for the team.
+- Aug 2016 onward: After recruiting the new team for COP22, our first meeting was held on 26 August.

 - 26 Oct 2016: Panelist for the film screening of “This Changes Everything” organised by I’dECO and Science Society at Yale-NUS.